0ctavia/restaurant/README.md

 <h2>Completion of project</h2>
 Feedback on the project included suggestions for the following enhancements:
 <ul>
-<li>Fixing the gallery images, which are not optimal on mobile devices</li>
+    <li>Fixing the gallery images, which are not optimal on mobile devices and are different sizes </li>
     <li>Fixing the dropdown button which doesn't seem to be working</li>
-<li>Adapting the color chart of said dropdown menu</li>
+    <li>Adapting the color chart of the buttons</li>
     <li>Adding the meaning of the vegan logo also on the menu page</li>
+    <li>Transforming the navigation bar into a burger menu</li>
 </ul>